 Birth injury cases can be long and time-consuming.
-The time it takes will greatly depend on the factors involved in your case, such as how severe the injury is, how many witnesses there are, medical records, how willing the other party is to resolve the case, and much more.
+The time it takes will greatly depend on the factors involved in your case.
+Factors like how severe the injury is, how many witnesses there are, medical records and how willing the other party is to resolve the case.

-Birth injury cases are rarely resolve in a few months.
-Be prepared beforehand that although the case may take a while, your attorney is using this time to ensure you have the best chances of success.
-A knowledgeable, experience birth injury lawyer will not give up on your case, and will ensure that everything is thoroughly investigated and uncovered.
+Birth injury cases are rarely resolved in weeks or even months.
+Be prepared beforehand that, although the case may take a while, your attorney is using this time to ensure you have the best chances of success.
+A knowledgeable, experienced birth injury lawyer will not give up on your case.
+He or she will ensure that every detail is thoroughly investigated and handled properly.

 How Much Compensation Can a Birth Attorney Win For Me?

-Birth injury cases are all different, and therefore it’s difficult for a birth injury attorney to tell you beforehand an exact amount you should receive.
-In fact, if an attorney promises you a certain amount of compensation, this should raise a red flag as there are so many details that go into each individual case that it’s almost impossible to guarantee what you’ll win.
+Birth injury cases are all different.
+Therefore, it is difficult for a birth injury attorney to tell you beforehand an exact amount you can expect.
+In fact, if an attorney promises you a certain amount of compensation, this should raise a red flag.
+There are so many details to each individual case that it is impossible to guarantee what you will get.
 However, in general, plaintiffs who win their birth injury lawsuits may be entitled to:

-- Physical pain and trauma endured because of the injuries
+- Physical pain and suffering endured because of the injuries.

-- Lost wages, applicable if a parent loses employment or work hours are reduced in order to care for the injured infant
+- Lost wages, if a parent loses employment or hours are reduced in order to care for the injured infant.

-It’s important to remember that while one plaintiff may win damages for all of the aforementioned reasons, another plaintiff may only win damages for a few.
-Again, as each case is different and tort laws vary from state to state, there is no clear-cut way to determine what you’re entitled to.
+While one plaintiff may win damages for all of the aforementioned reasons, another may only win damages for a few.
+As each case is different and tort laws vary among states, there is no way to estimate what you’re entitled to.
 This should only be used as a guide based on typical damages.

 Start Your FREE Case Review Today